adsrmk/vitepress-latest/docs/en/guide/chmod.md

 <div class="warning custom-block" style="padding-top: 8px">
 You must not set 444 on the wp-includes directory.
 Directories need the execute permission to be accessed.
-If you unintentionally did so, access trough SFTP and revert back to 755..
+If this permission was removed by mistake, reconnect via SFTP and restore the directory permissions to 755 to regain access.
 </div>

+**To set a secure permission accross all wp-includes files:**

 1. Login through [SSH](#)
 2. Go into the main website's directory